-- 5.1 The President (possibly in consultation with the BoT), Vice Presidents, Deans, Academic Chairs, and the GEO have the authority to disallow a student to participate in international education programs. - 5.1.1 All Placements must be approved by the President who may wish to consult with the Founder. - 5.2 The Director of the Global Engagement Office will be responsible for operational matters, maintenance and adherence to policy and procedures, and contact and communication with visiting students as part of the Emergency Response Plan. - 5.3 The Registrar is responsible for applying the policy through the development of supporting processes within the Student Information System and maintaining the University Transfer Credit Policy. - 5.4 It is understood that exchange students are selected by the home institution, but the host institution reserves the right of refusal.
+- 5.1 The President (possibly in consultation with the BOT), Vice Presidents, Deans, Academic Chairs, and the GEO have the authority to disallow a student to participate in international education programs. - 5.2 All Placements must be approved by the President, who may wish to consult with the Founder. - 5.3 The GEO Director will be responsible for operational matters, maintenance and adherence to policy and procedures, and contact and communication with visiting students as part of the Emergency Response Plan. - 5.4 The Registrar is responsible for applying the policy through the development of supporting processes within the Student Information System and maintaining the University Transfer Credit Policy. - 5.5 It is understood that exchange students are selected by the home institution, but the host institution reserves the right of refusal.